CubistMerge: Spatial-Preserving Token Merging For Diverse ViT Backbones: Abstract

 \section{Abstract}

-Many modern ViT backbones adopt spatial architectural designs, such as window attention, decomposed relative positional embeddings in SAM, and RoPE in DINOv3.
-Such architectures impose new challenges on token reduction, as the vast majority of existing methods fail to preserve the spatial structure these architectures depend on.

-In this paper, we introduce a simple yet effective token merging method that maintains spatial integrity, enabling seamless compatibility with spatial architectures.
-We reconcile two seemingly conflicting requirements: (i)~exploiting the uneven information distribution across the spatial layout while (ii)~preserving the spatial structure post-merging.
+We introduce a simple yet effective token merging method for ViTs that is compatible with modern spatial ViT architectures like SAM or DINOv3, by maintaining spatial integrity of merged tokens.
+Our proposal reconciles two seemingly conflicting requirements: (i)~exploiting the uneven information distribution across the spatial layout while (ii)~preserving the spatial structure post-merging.
 Our approach employs (i)~a 2D reduction strategy to enforce structured token layouts, (ii)~a spatial-aware merging algorithm that maintains relative token positions, and (iii)~a novel max-magnitude-per-dimension token representation that preserves salient features.
 Our method demonstrates strong performance both off-the-shelf and with fine-tuning, achieving state-of-the-art results on spatial and non-spatial architectures across various vision tasks.
 Specifically, we achieve 1.25× speedup on SAM-H with only 0.7\% mIOU drop evaluated on COCO off-the-shelf, and 1.15× speedup on DeiT-B with no top-1 accuracy drop on ImageNet within just one epoch of fine-tuning.